forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

 ## Introduction to Coronavirus Disease Patterns
-Coronaviruses cause infections at different locations and thus induce different diseases:
+Coronaviruses cause infections and thereby induce induce different diseases:
-* The human endemic coronaviruses (OC43, HKU1, NL63 and E229) infect mainly the middle or upper respiratory tract.
+* The human endemic coronaviruses (OC43, HKU1, NL63 and E229) usually infect the middle or upper respiratory tract.
 * The coronaviruses directly emerging from zoonoses MERS-CoV and Sars-CoV-1 mainly infect the lower respiratory tract and sometimes the intestine.

-In the case of bovine coronaviruses it is known that the same strains show different tropisms depending on the outbreak.
-So different that the infections are recognized as different diseases and until the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent and usually do not transform into each other.
+In the case of bovine coronaviruses it is even observed that the same strains cause different diseases depending on the outbreak:
 * Enteric disease (neonatal calf diarrhea, winter dysentery)
 * Respiratory disease (shipping fever and general pneumonia).

+Till the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent and usually do not transform into each other.

-Similarly to the bovine coronavirus, the human coronavirus NL63, which usually causes upper respiratory tract infections, from time to time is involved in an outbreak cascade of lower respiratory tract infections.
+Similarly to bovine coronaviruses, the human coronavirus NL63, which usually causes upper respiratory tract infections, from time to time is involved in an outbreak cascade of lower respiratory tract infections.
 E.g. observed in old care homes [citation in work].

-For Sars-CoV-2, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and MERS-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
-These yields the question how these infection are related and under which circumstance which infection pattern occurs:
+For Sars-CoV-2, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and MERS-CoV and subtle and often mild middle or upper respiratory tract infections similar to the four endemic coronaviruses.
+This yields the questions:
 * What drives and causes the different infection location patterns?
 * How to prevent and treat depending on locations?
 * Which are complications and risks?
-* What immune protections are raised under which circumstances.
+* What immune protections are raised in which circumstances.

 Regarding these questions the following hypotheses are stated and argued:
 * Coronavirus can induce distinct infection patterns
 * The infection patterns are the result of and can be predicted by the factors:
-    - the virus strain
+    - the RNA sequence
-    - the history of the initial virion[s] i.e. the cell and location they got produced and the physical, chemical and biological factors they have been exposed on their travel
+    - the exact building blocks (mainly envelope lipids) and state of the virions (spike priming) which depend on the history of the initial virion[s] i.e. the cell and location they got produced and the physical, chemical and biological factors they have been exposed on their travel
     - the initial infection location
     - the host immune system and its experience with the virus strain
 * The pathogenesis, possible complications and the optimal treatment depend on the infection patterns.